 Tagged: analect

-Analects of the Core #61
+Analects of the Core: Aristotle on democracy

 In anticipation of the debate on democracy being presented in CC101, consider this point made by Aristotle in Politics: In a democracy the poor will have more power than the rich, because there are more of them, and the will of the majority is supreme.
 Is there any way this can be critiqued?
 Offer your [...]

-In honor of CC203‘s examination of the seminal ethnography by Bronislaw Malinowski: The time when we could tolerate accounts presenting us the native as a distorted, childish caricature of a human being are gone. this picture is false, and like many other falsehood, it has been killed by Science. – Argonauts of the Western Pacific
+In honor of CC203’s examination of the seminal ethnography by Bronislaw Malinowski: The time when we could tolerate accounts presenting us the native as a distorted, childish caricature of a human being are gone.
+This picture is false, and like many other falsehood, it has been killed by Science. – Argonauts of the Western Pacific

 Je ne dirai rien de la philosophie, sinon que, voyant qu’elle a été cultivée par les plus excellents esprits qui aient vécu depuis plusieurs siècles, et que néanmoins il ne s’y trouve encore aucune chose dont on ne dispute, et par conséquent qui ne soit douteuse, je n’avois point assez de présomption pour espérer d’y [...]

-Analects of the Core #52
+Analects of the Core: Milton on perception

 The mind is its own place, and in itself Can make a heaven of hell, a hell of heaven. – from Paradise Lost by John Milton, Book I, ll.
 254-5.
 Today’s analect was suggested by Tom Farndon (Core ’10, CAS/SMG ’12), who writes: “The Core reminds us that perception is our most powerful tool, endowing [...]